 NOAA National Hurricane Center Tropical Weather Outlook for June 18, 2026.

-MIAMI, Florida – NOAA‘s National Hurricane Center in Miami, Florida, issued a Tropical Weather Outlook at 8 AM Eastern Daylight Time on Thursday, June 18, 2026, due to the remnants of Tropical Storm Arthur.
+MIAMI, Florida – NOAA‘s National Hurricane Center in Miami, Florida, issued a Tropical Weather Outlook at 2 PM Eastern Daylight Time on Thursday, June 18, 2026, regarding the remnants of Tropical Storm Arthur.

 Tropical Storm Arthur, the first named storm of the 2026 Atlantic hurricane season, formed on June 17 from the earlier system near the Texas coast.
-It brought heavy rainfall and flooding to portions of southern and eastern Texas, Louisiana, and adjacent areas before weakening.
+It brought heavy rainfall and flooding to portions of southern and eastern Texas, Louisiana, and adjacent areas before weakening into a remnant low.

-If this system redevelops into a tropical storm or hurricane, it would retain the name of Arthur on the 2026 Atlantic Hurricane List.
+If this system develops into a tropical storm or hurricane, it would retain the name Arthur (per NHC naming rules for regenerated remnants).

 This system has a 10% chance of tropical cyclone formation within the next 48 hours and a 10% chance within the next 7 days.